Where Disorganization Lurks in Your Kitchen

 It means this room—the heart of your home—is subject to serious foot traffic and utter disorganization.
 There are so many places “stuff” can hide in your kitchen—so many cabinets, drawers and probably a pantry.

-Here are a few places where disorganization lurks—and how to clean them up and free yourself of clutter.
+Here are a few places where disorganization lurks and how to clean them up and declutter.

 1. The Junk Drawer(s)